oleg-korolenko/doors-streaming/README.md

       )
 ```

-with the result stream we can count min/max events accross different windows.
+with the result stream we can count min/max events across different windows.
 Using here sliding window of 1 minute compiuted every 10 secs:

 ```
 // one stats as example